Gerelen/NewSeniorProject/README.md

 1. Go to [Carla's Website](http://carla.org/2019/04/03/release-0.9.5/)
 2. Download Version 0.95 for Windows.
 3. After downloaded, extract the folder with name CALRA_0.9.5
+4. CARLA, the environment, is now installed.
+To run just click on CARLAUE4.
-4. CARLA, the environment should be all insatlled, now we have to install the python libary.
+5. Now, that we have the environment installed, we will need to install the CARLA Python library.

 # Instruction on how to install the CARLA Python Library: